Perkins marine engine maintenance schedule service page for Ventura, Oxnard, Channel Islands Harbor, and Santa Barbara by 805 Marine Diesel Mechanic

 Pro tip: Make these checks part of your pre-departure routine.
 Catching a clogged strainer, loose clamp, or low sump level at the dock is far cheaper than addressing overheating or oil starvation offshore.
 Ask our techs to walk you through a five-minute daily checklist during your next service.

-• Change engine oil & filter
+• Change engine oil and filter.

 • Check the engine for leakage of oil and coolant.